 Pamela also added, “She made her mark on the community and was committed to helping others and making a difference in the lives of those that were disenfranchised.
 She was always ready to brainstorm new and different ideas and get to the heart of the matter.
 She has left a mark in everyone’s life and will be remembered for all her hard work, valuable input, and insight in developing programs for all the non-profits she worked with.
 She is missed by all.”
 Three years ago, Celeste brought ideas to UWHC to reinvigorate the Horry County Alliance, which has since transitioned into the Horry County Community Collaborative, (HC3), which serves over 100 nonprofits and organizations across the county.
 “She played a huge role as UWHC shifted to the Community Impact Model,” Blakely Roof, President & CEO of UWHC.
 Roof continued, “Bottom line, she is one of the main reasons that UWHC is where they are today and we want to honor her legacy for the work she has done to ensure everyone has access to thrive.”

-2021 Hidden Hero – Utocqua Grissett
+2021 – Utocqua Grissett

 United Way of Horry County appreciates Utocqua’s leadership, interest, and expertise in the VITA program in Horry County.
 She has led the way in making the VITA program what it is in today.
-Through the challenges of COVID-19, Utocqua has ensured that we have been able to provide tax assistance to Horry County residents through the duration.
+Through the challenges of COVID-19, Utocqua has ensured that we have been able to provide tax assistance to Horry County residents throughout the duration.

-During the 2021 tax season, United Way of Horry County’s VITA program assisted over 800 people with income tax returns resulting in almost $1.2 million dollars in returns.
+During the 2021 tax season, United Way of Horry County’s VITA program assisted over 800 people with income tax returns resulting in almost $1.2 million in returns.
 Learn more about the VITA program here.

 2020 – Coastal Carolina University Department of Athletics